En-Query/EncryptedQuery/doc/Building-README.md

 To build with native libraries:

     mvn clean install -P native-libs

+To build with native libraries without GPU support

+    mvn clean install -P native-libs -D skip.gpu.native.libs=true

 To build when the native libraries have already been built

     mvn clean install -P with-precompiled-native-libs

 The native libraries only need to be built once.
 The produced artifacts are installed in the local Maven Repository for later use.
 With Maven, you also have the option to deploy the built artifacts into a remote Maven Repository.
 Refer to Maven documentation for more information.
 Keep in mind that building native libraries requires _gcc_ and _make_ to be installed in the build system.
+If building the GPU libraries nvcc has to be installed.

 The build process runs unit tests in the various modules, but it does not run the integration tests, it only compiles them.
 Running of integration tests is covered in a separate document.